 CellAge Database of Cell Senescence Genes

 Cell senescence can be defined as the irreversible cessation of cell division of normally proliferating cells.
 Human cells become senescent from progressive shortening of telomeres as cells divide, stress or oncogenes.
 Primarily an anti-tumour mechanism, senescent cells accumulate with age in tissues and have been associated with degeneration and ageing of whole organisms.
 Many proteins have been linked to cell senescence as biomarkers and as causal drivers.
 To facilitate studies focused on cell senescence, we developed CellAge, a database of genes associated with cell senescence.
 Our manually-curated data is based on gene manipulation experiments in different human cell types.
-A gene expression signature of cellular senescence will also be made available in due course.
+A gene expression signature of cellular senescence is also available.
+By integrating these and other datasets we performed a systems biology analysis of cell senescence.

 Finding Entries in CellAge